ArtFlag/sphinxtechnicalwriting/source/sphinx/linking.rst

 Using aliases to create links
 -----------------------------

-Aliases are labels that you can attach to titles to avoid referring to the titles themselves in case they change.
+Aliases are labels that you can attach to titles (or anything else) to avoid referring to the titles themselves in case they change.
 Instead you create a link to the alias and you get the freedom of changing the corresponding title as much as needed without worrying about broken links.

-This is essential as Sphinx is not a CMS.
-Changing a file name of lists of titles can potentially be a lot of work compared to proprietary software that will rename all links for you automatically.
+This is essential as Sphinx is not a :abbr:`CMS (Content Management System)`.
+Changing a file name or lists of titles can potentially be a lot of work compared to proprietary software that will rename all links for you automatically.

 For example, imagine the following title: